 The Hestia figure I mentioned above became sticky even when it was unboxed and displayed in a glass cabinet.
 It wasn’t sticky when I first unboxed it.
 For some reason which I can’t fathom, the legs became sticky even when it is unboxed and displayed.
 The Kurumi figure I fixed above was also unboxed yet the base also became sticky.
-Kurumi was displayed in a detolf.
+Kurumi was displayed in a custom detolf.
 Rem, on the other hand, was displayed on my desk out in the open.

 Keep Your Figures Away from Heat

-Heat can hasten the release of the plasticizer that causes the stickiness in the figures.
+Heat can hasten the release of the plasticizer which causes the stickiness in the figures.
 If you keep your figures in a hot room (and still boxed), there’s a good chance they will develop stickiness.
 Too much heat can also soften PVC plastic so leaning might become a problem.
-This is especially true for figures that are standing on one foot or leaning in a specific direction without proper support.
+This is especially true for figures standing on one foot or leaning in a specific direction without proper support.
 It’s best to keep your figures in a cool room.

 Keep Your Figures Away From Sunlight